 Approval from the Ministry of Labor is required for any nonnational employment that lasts longer than a month.
 As the employer, you’re responsible for obtaining this approval before your employee applies for an entry visa.

 The approval process starts when you submit an application to the Ministry with an explanation for hiring.
 The Ministry of Labor will submit this documentation with your employee’s passport number to the Department of Immigration for verification.
 They’ll determine whether your hiring of a nonnational works with current immigration laws.

 You can be denied the ability to hire a nonnational employee if the Department of Immigration feels it does not align with current laws and requirements.

 Choose Globalization Partners for Your International Expansion

-Globalization Partners offers the support you need for hiring international workers abroad.
+Globalization Partners offers the support you need for expanding to Bhutan.
 With our help, you can streamline your expansion for more significant success.
 Get in touch with our team to learn more about our global PEO services.